plloyd11/solarflux/site/blog/focus-in-the-field-reflecting-on-a-year-of-operation.md

 ![](/images/public/picture2.png)

-Cumulative energy collected throughout the year by the FOCUS test unit at Penn State Berks is shown in the below chart.
+Cumulative energy collected over the period by the FOCUS test unit is shown in the below chart.

 ![](/images/public/picture3.png)